emilsvennesson/shed/documents/assignments/sdd.md

 	.......

 - Selection
 A selection is a asserted number of products with specific attributes.
-This is a way of finding products with a specifik attribute that the user have selected
+This is a way of finding products with a specific attribute that the user have selected

 - Sortiment,
 This is where all the information of the products are, lets say the user wants information about a product.
-The program will then go to Sortiment, get that specifik Selection with that product in it and the get the product from that slection.
+The program will then go to Sortiment, get that specific Selection with that product in it and the get the product from that selection.

 - Drink
 Represents all the information the program needs for a drink